| FAQ

 University satellite campus in Bremerton.
 He is a registered professional

 engineer in Washington and Idaho.
-With two young children living on Vashon
+(Jon McWhirter's home

 like?

-nature-integrated homes can look and feel to your liking.
-Only your
+homes can look and feel to your liking.
+Only your imagination can

-the ground.
-Gentle contours and landscaped earth-berming rise to
+out of the ground.
+Gentle contours and landscaped earth-berming rise

-the lower sills of recessed windows.
-In between the windows and doors
+to the lower sills of recessed windows.
+In between the windows and

-the ground will contour gently to the living roof, blending with nature.
+doors the ground will contour gently to the living roof, blending with

-In turn the eaves can support vegetation (i.e. vines or other climbing
+nature.
+In turn the eaves can support vegetation (i.e. vines or other

 Although the homes are sheltered by